-Penn Mutual helps people become stronger.
+For more than 175 years, Penn Mutual has been helping people get stronger.
 Our expertly crafted life insurance is vital to long-term financial health and strengthens people's ability to enjoy every day.
 Working with our trusted network of financial professionals, we take the long view, building customized solutions for individuals, their families, and their businesses.
 Penn Mutual supports its financial professionals with retirement and investment services through its wholly owned subsidiary Hornor, Townsend & Kent, LLC, member FINRA/SIPC.